BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Morgul blade 5 points

-Morgul Blade â€” Once per game, this model's controlling player may declare they are using their Morgul blade during the Fight phase before rolling To Wound.
+Morgul Blade — Once per game, this model's controlling player may declare they are using their Morgul blade during the Fight phase before rolling To Wound.
 If a model is using a Morgul blade, they must direct all of their Strikes against a single target.
 An enemy that suffers a Wound from the Morgul blade is automatically slain, regardless of the number of Wounds on their